blazium-engine/blazium-docs/getting_started/step_by_step/scripting_languages.rst

 ----------------------------

 If you're a beginner, we recommend to **start with GDScript**.
-We made this language specifically for Godot and the needs of game developers.
-It has a lightweight and straightforward syntax and provides the tightest integration with Godot.
+We made this language specifically for Blazium and the needs of game developers.
+It has a lightweight and straightforward syntax and provides the tightest integration with Blazium.

 .. image:: img/scripting_gdscript.png